frodosamoa/pogoda/README.md

 ## What is Pogoda?

-Pogoda is a minimalist and responsive <a href="https://pogoda.vercel.app">weather dashboard</a> built with the following modern web development technologies:
+Pogoda is a minimalist, responsive, and customizable <a href="https://pogoda.vercel.app">weather dashboard</a> built with the following modern web development technologies:

 - [React.js](https://reactjs.org/)
 - [Next.js](https://nextjs.org/)